Monorail Resort

 Boat: Often shorter lines than monorail

-Walk: 15-20 minutes with no wait — the covered path is pleasant at night
+Walk: 12-18 minutes with no wait — the path is well-lit and pleasant at night

 Check monorail and boat lines before committing.
 If both are long, walk.